Mixed-precision iterative refinement for low-rank Lyapunov equations: Mixed-precision IR framework

 \subsection{A new $\ldlt$-type IR variant}

 In iterative solvers for the low-rank Lyapunov equation, one can alternatively use the $\ldlt$-type formulation for the solution, which has been extensively used in ADI-based solvers ~\cite{lms15}.
-This type of formulation writes the solution as $X=ZYZ^T$, where $Z$ is a tall-and-skinny and $Y$ is a block diagonal.
+This type of formulation writes the solution as $X=ZYZ^T$, where the matrix $Z$ is a tall-and-skinny and $Y$ is a block-diagonal matrix.

 We keep the notation consistent between the Cholesky-type and $\ldlt$-type IR schemes, to show the correspondence of the quantities and reduce repetition in our error analysis later on.
 The residual of an approximated solution $X_i=Z_iY_iZ_i^T$ to~\eqref{eq:lyap} (with $W=LSL^T$) takes the form